 On the operation and living conditions within the CIE, there is scarce official information provided by the administrations responsible for their management.
 Due to this lack of transparency, during the last years several institutions and NGOs have developed actions of complaint and denounce shortcomings in the functioning of the CIE.
-Examples of these activities are the specialised annual reports by the Spanish Ombudsman (and its respective representatives at regional level), by the State Prosecutor,124 and by several organisations of the third sector, academic institutions125 and media.
-In addition, valuable information is contained in the rulings of the judicial bodies responsible for controlling stays in the CIEs (Jueces de Control de Estancia).
+Examples of these activities are the specialised annual reports by the Ombudsman (and its respective representatives at regional level), by the State Prosecutor, and by several organisations of the third sector, academic institutions and media.
+In addition, valuable information is contained in the rulings of the judicial bodies responsible for controlling stays in the CIE (Jueces de Control de Estancia).

-While the recent CIE Regulation had been expected and demanded for a long time, it was established with many aspects to be improved and ignoring many of the recommendations formulated by the aforementioned entities.
-This is reflected by the sentence of the Supreme Court, which, right after the adoption of the Regulation, cancelled four of its provision within it as contrary to the Returns Directive, regarding the need to establish separated units for families, procedural safeguards on second-time detention and prohibition of corporal inspections.126
+While the CIE Regulation was long awaited, it was established with many aspects to be improved and ignoring many of the recommendations formulated by the aforementioned entities.
+This is reflected by the decision of the Supreme Court, which, right after the adoption of the Regulation, cancelled four of its provisions as contrary to the Returns Directive, regarding the need to establish separated units for families, procedural safeguards on second-time detention and prohibition of corporal inspections.
+184